 The image of Sodom developed along similar lines in the Latin West.
 The writings of Ambrose of Milan provide an apt example.
-In Ambrose’s writings we see how the image of Sodom presented in Philo and the Epistle of Jude has been accommodated to a Christian moral universe.
+In the works of Ambrose we see how the image of Sodom presented in Philo and the Epistle of Jude has been accommodated to a Christian moral universe.
 Ambrose saw Sodom as an example and symbol of excess in worldly pleasures.
-In De fuga saeculi he urged flight from the world (saeculum), as Lot fled from Sodom--this is a flight from the temptations of cups and drinking vessels, women and fools.
-He expresses similar sentiments in a letter to Irenaeus, where the idea of “turning back” to Sodom, like Lot’s wife, stands as an image of turning (in one’s life) to luxuria and inpuritas.
-In his De Abraham, which drew heavily on Philo’s De Abrahamo, the use is the same: “Sodom,” he tells us, “is luxuria and wantonness (lasciuia).”
+In De fuga saeculi (On flight from the world) he urged withdrawal from the trappings of the present corporeal world (saeculum).
+Lot’s flight from Sodom provides an apt metaphor—the city stands as a symbol of the temptations of cups and drinking vessels, women and fools.
+He expresses similar sentiments in one of his letters, where the idea of “turning back” to Sodom (as Lot’s wife had done: Gen 19:26) serves as a symbol of turning (in one’s life) to luxuria and inpuritas.
+He deploys Sodom in the same way in his De Abraham (On Abraham), which drew heavily on Philo’s De Abrahamo.
+“Sodom,” he tells us in that work, “is luxuria and wantonness (lasciuia).”
 One other aspect of Ambrose’s interpretation of Sodom is worth noting.
-He clearly understands that the Sodomites’ wish to rape Lot’s guests (who are, in fact, angels) in Genesis 19:4–8.
-Despite his interpretation of this part of the narrative, which may at first glance seem inextricably tied to accusations of the Sodomites’ sexual sin, he never makes a connection between it and the sin for which Sodom was destroyed.
-In later years, the idea that the Sodomites wished to rape Lot’s guests has served to lend support to the idea that the sin of Sodom was homosexual in nature.
+As we have seen, the Book of Genesis relates how Lot was visited in Sodom by two angels.
+The men of Sodom then surrounded Lot’s house and demand that he send out to the guests: “Where are the men that came in to you at night?
+Bring them out here that we may know them” (Gen 19:5).
+In later years, the idea that the Sodomites wished to rape Lot’s guests served to lend support to the idea that the sin of Sodom was homosexual in nature.
 In fact, there is no inherent link between the Sodomites’ desire to “know” the angels and the sin for which Sodom is destroyed.
 God, after all, has already decided to destroy Sodom by the time the angels visit Lot.
-Instead, Sodom is understood as a symbol of excessive delight in earthly pleasures.
-If he must provide a more specific misdeed for which the Sodomites were punished, Ambrose returns to the traditional answer: violation of guests’ rights.
+Ambrose clearly understands that the Sodomites’ wish to rape the angels in Genesis 19:4–8, yet he never makes a connection between this episode and the sin for which Sodom was destroyed.
+Instead, according to Ambrose, the specific misdeed for which the Sodomites were punished is violation of guests’ rights, a long-established and popular interpretation of the Genesis narrative.

 Christian Understandings of Homosexual Relationships